datamade/how-to/environment-setup.md

 * [SSH](http://linuxcommand.org/man_pages/ssh1.html)
      * Secure Shell, a protocol for communicating securely over unsecured networks.
 We use it to push and pull from Git remotes and to access our servers.
 It comes pre-installed as a command line tool on all Mac and Linux distributions; [generate an SSH key](https://help.github.com/articles/generating-an-ssh-key/) if you haven't already and follow the instructions for adding it to your GitHub account.
 * [GPG](https://www.gnupg.org/)
      * GNU Privacy Guard, a command line tool for encrypting and decrypting files.
-Mac users can `brew install gnupg2`, while enthusiasts of the "subtler arts of computing" can [compile it](https://www.gnupg.org/download/index.en.html).
+Mac users can `brew install gnupg2`.
 Then, [configure your key](https://keyring.debian.org/creating-key.html) by hand.
 * [Blackbox](https://github.com/StackExchange/blackbox)
      * StackExchange's open-source CLI for keeping secrets secure under public version control.
 Follow [our excellent guide](https://github.com/datamade/deploy-a-site/blob/master/Setup-blackbox.md) (internal link) to use it.